 We couple our support with solid strategies to create, engage and develop building blocks to achieve our goal.
-Creating permanent solutions to property, more housing opportunities and knowledge platforms generate economic mobility, stabilise households and powerfully demonstrate the promise and economic influence of Latinas and their families.
-Engaging the Latina community to engage in public policy not only affects us positively now, but for generations to come.
-And developing digital infrastructures not only supports NEW, it also provides Latinas and their families with relevant content and education benefits.
+Creating permanent solutions to property, more housing opportunities and knowledge platforms generate economic mobility, stabilise households and powerfully demonstrate the promise and economic influence of women and their families.
+Engaging the community, including Latinas, to engage in public policy not only affects us positively now, but for generations to come.
+And developing digital infrastructures not only supports NEW, it also provides women and their families with relevant content and education benefits.

-NEW remains a guiding light and a bold voice that shines and speaks for and with Latinas, ensuring that our needs never go unnoticed by those whose decisions affect our well-being.
-Our work continues to be an empowering soul fore which supports Latinas and their families as they discover their own voices and pathways to making their American dreams a viable reality for themselves, their communities and our world.
+NEW remains a guiding light and a bold voice that shines and speaks for and with our women, ensuring that our needs never go unnoticed by those whose decisions affect our well-being.
+Our work continues to be an empowering soul force which supports women and their families, as they discover their own voices and pathways to making their American dreams a viable reality for themselves, their communities and our world.

 Helping women become economically stable and move into the middle class is what New Economics for Women (NEW) has always…